 Test, test, test!

 I cannot emphasize this enough.
 There is no one size-fits-all when it comes to advertising.
-You need to test, analyze results, decide your next actions.
+You need to test, analyze results and decide your next actions.
 You do not need to begin testing everything, everywhere all at once.
 In fact, you should not if you want to get clear conclusions.

-You can just start small, with 2 or 3 different campaigns to control your spend and be able to afford higher bids.
+You can just start small, with 2 or 3 different campaigns to control your spend and be able to focus it on a bunch of targets at a time.
 The more data you get, the better decisions you'll be able to take.
-But don't stick to one way of doing things unless you have actual proof that it works better for you (and even then I would still test new things from time to time!).

-If you have done all of the above, have a ton of great reviews, a great cover and blurb, you optimize your Amazon Ads diligently and yet you do not get a good return after a great optimization process — it may be that Amazon is not the right tool for you.
+If you have done all of the above and yet you do not get a good return after a great optimization process — it may be that Amazon is not the right tool for you.
 For some authors, Facebook and Bookbub offer better results, and that is completely fine.
 But you need to have data in order to arrive to this conclusion, so do not rush it.

 Last but not least...